hivergX36/GRASP/README.md

 # GRASP-
-A Greedy Randomized Adaptative Search Procedure
+A Greedy Randomized Adaptative Search Procedure for KP_Problem